 - 1. Home Team takes the third base dugout and keeps the official book. - 2.
 A regular baseball will be used. - 3.
-Teams are required to clean out their dugout (including all equipment and trash) after each game. - 4.
+Each team is allowed a maximum of four (4) coaches in the dugout or field at any time. - 4.
+Teams are required to clean out their dugout (including all equipment and trash) after each game. - 5.
 Catchers in all divisions are required to wear a catcher's helmet and chest protector.
 At 8U and above, catchers also are required to wear leg protectors.
-All catchers at 10U, 12U and 14U must wear a protective athletic cup. - 5.
+All catchers at 10U, 12U and 14U must wear a protective athletic cup. - 6.
 If the time limit has been reached and either team is mathematically eliminated, the game should be called to avoid delaying other games.
-If the time limit is reached and the outcome of the game is still in question, the inning in progress should be completed. - 6.
+If the time limit is reached and the outcome of the game is still in question, the inning in progress should be completed. - 7.
 There are no extra inning regular season games.
-If an inning ends after time has expired with the score tied, it will be recorded as a tie in the standings. - 7.
-Umpires will provide game balls for 6U National League games and higher. - 8.
-Metal cleats are not allowed except at the 14U level. - 9.
-Teams must bat their entire roster. - 10.
-There are open defensive substitutions at all positions except for the pitcher (not applicable for T-Ball and Coach Pitch). - 11.
+If an inning ends after time has expired with the score tied, it will be recorded as a tie in the standings. - 8.
+Umpires will provide game balls for 6U National League games and higher. - 9.
+Metal cleats are not allowed except at the 14U level. - 10.
+Teams must bat their entire roster. - 11.
+There are open defensive substitutions at all positions except for the pitcher (not applicable for T-Ball and Coach Pitch). - 12.
 Players arriving late can be added to the bottom of the order.
-The opposing team and umpire must be notified. - 12.
+The opposing team and umpire must be notified. - 13.
 If a player is injured during the game and cannot continue an at-bat or bat in their line up space, the team will not record an out but the next batter will step up.
-If a team drops below nine players, they will record an out in that slot. - 13.
-No head first slides are allowed unless going back to a base on a pickoff move; the runner will be called out. - 14.
+If a team drops below nine players, they will record an out in that slot. - 14.
+No head first slides are allowed unless going back to a base on a pickoff move; the runner will be called out. - 15.
 Runners should avoid contact.
 Intentional or malicious contact in the umpire's opinion can lead to a player being called out and/or or ejected from the game.
-While LTYA encourages players to play baseball at the highest level, any coach who encourages a baserunner to run into or run over a defensive player for the purpose of having a player tagged out or to knock down the defensive player for the purpose of dislodging the baseball is subject to indefinite suspension. - 15.
-Players must slide into any base where there is a potential play to be made except for at first base - 16.
+While LTYA encourages players to play baseball at the highest level, any coach who encourages a baserunner to run into or run over a defensive player for the purpose of having a player tagged out or to knock down the defensive player for the purpose of dislodging the baseball is subject to indefinite suspension. - 16.
+Players must slide into any base where there is a potential play to be made except at first base.
+Each team will receive a warning for the first and second infractions.
+For all subsequent infractions of this rule, the runner will be called out. - 17.
 No squeeze plays are allowed.
 A squeeze is defined as a play in which there is a runner on third base and that runner starts home as the pitcher delivers the ball (this includes starting to advance to home during pitcher windup) and continues toward home (without stopping), while at the same time, the batter attempts to put a ball in play via a bunt or swing.
 This is NOT ALLOWED.
-The runner will be called out and the hitter will record a strike.
-The coach may be ejected from the game and possibly suspended for additional games. - 17.
-A safety squeeze is allowed.
-A safety squeeze is when there is a runner on third base, but he does not start progress towards home plate until after the batter has bunted or hit the ball into play.
-In a league where leadoffs are allowed, the player must halt progress toward home plate and wait until contact is made.
+The runner will be